ShapeGroup/Experimental-gif-playable-controls/README.md

-# Experimental-gif-playable-controls
+# experimental-javascript-gif-controls

+experimental : *NOT WORKING*

-NOT WORKING - Simple notes of little experimental for make gif playable
+> It's little experimental for make gif playable.
+It is actually a failure.